mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ### Why does it say the player failed to load?

 In order to maintain a high standard of security, Mixpanel runs your session replays in an isolated domain through an iframe.
 Sometimes, this domain may be blocked by an ad blocker or certain browser settings.
-Try disabling any ad blockers, or for extensions like uBlock add the following custom filter:
+Please try disabling any ad blockers.

+For extensions like uBlock, you can navigate to "My Filters" in the extension settings and paste the following custom filter:

 ```
 @@||mxpnl.com^$domain=mxpnl.com